AshmanRoonz/Fractal-Harmonic-AI-TOE/README.md

 - The thread that holds the braid together

 **E — Evidence/Field (The Many, The World, The Infinite)**
-- The infinite medium—necessary space of resonance
-- External reality that patterns must match
+- The field that patterns must match
+- External reality testing every claim
+- Survival fitness in the environment
-- The observable universe testing every claim
+- The observable universe
 - The fabric in which centers exist

 **I — Interface (The Bridge, The Between, The Reciprocal)**